 Keep them pinned up in a room where you will see them throughout the day, read them frequently to remind you of them.

-1. To keep my sanity and totally end this relationship, I must maintain NO CONTACT.
+1. To keep my sanity and totally end this relationship with the Narcissist, I must maintain NO CONTACT.

 2. No Contact includes every single form of contact with him/her.

 2a.
 This also includes NOT asking my friends/family about him/her and not letting friends/family tell me about him/her.

 If need be, I will go No Contact with any friends/family who try to get me to break No Contact.

 3. I will not email him/her.
 I will not answer their emails.
 If he/she emails me, I will delete the message without reading it or answering it.
 I will block them.